 You can help to keep your pet healthy and happy by regularly attending wellness exams.
 These checkups allow your veterinarian to detect early symptoms of common conditions and monitor your pet's long term health.
-Here, our the Pacific Northwest vets share info about what to expect when bringing your pet in for a routine wellness exam.
+Here, our Everett vets share info about what to expect when bringing your pet in for a routine wellness exam.

-My pet looks healthy, why should I bring her to the vet?
+My pet looks healthy, why should I bring them to the vet?

 A wellness exam is a checkup done on your pet by your veterinarian while your companion appears to be perfectly healthy.
 Attending wellness exams a few times a year is an excellent way to make sure your pet achieves optimal health.

 If you take your healthy pet in to see their vet regularly, you are able to give your veterinarian the chance to keep an eye on your companion's overall health.
 It also allows them to check for diseases while they are in their early stages when they can benefit the most from treatment.
 Your pet's routine wellness exams are aimed at a combination of preventing conditions when it is possible and spotting the early signs of illness so they can be treated before they become much more serious.

 How often should my pet have a wellness exam?

 The frequency of your wellness examinations should vary based on your pet's age and prior medical history.

 If your pet is perfectly healthy but has a history of illness, it may be a good call to take them to see your vet twice a year or more to make sure that they stay as healthy as possible.
 Your vet will let you know how often your pet should come in for their wellness exams.